QuantumCotton/kmjknonai/information/emailnhkitchen.md

 We're doing this with our Florida contractor right now (2-4 jobs/month, $50K-$60K average).
 LA/OC is next.
 One contractor per Metropolitan Area only.

 **Quick question:** Do you also do epoxy countertops/backsplash?
-That would be a major differentiator for the premium market we target.
-I noticed the floor and kitchen counter that was black may have been epoxy.
+T.

 **Full details here:** [kmjk.pro/nh-kitchen-partnership](http://kmjk.pro/nh-kitchen-partnership)